 Adoption Home Study Your family’s Home Study or Home Study Assessment must be completed by a Hague Accredited Agency providing home study services.
-If your family lives in a state that Gladney is licensed in, families must utilize the services of Gladney for the Adoption Home Study Assessment.
-The home study process is comprised of a social worker, a safety inspection and tour of your home, medical/health assessment, background and child abuse clearances, financial assessments, and a minimum of 10 hours of Hague educational training.
+If your family lives in a state that Gladney is licensed in, Gladney will perform your Adoption Home Study Assessment.
+The home study process is comprised of interviews and discussions with a social worker, a safety inspection and tour of your home, medical/health assessment, background and child abuse clearances, financial assessment, and a minimum of 10 hours of Hague educational training.
 In addition, some states have additional requirements that must be met.
-Families must meet and abide by state rules and regulations to receive home study approval.
+Families must meet and abide by Federal and State rules regulations to receive home study approval.

-Immigration Approval Once your family’s home study is complete, you will apply for approval to immigrate the child you will be adopting into the United States.
-Your family will complete Form I-600A for submission to the USCIS along with your home study and supporting documentation.
+Immigration Approval Once your family’s home study is complete, you will apply for approval to immigrate a foreign-born child into the United States.
+You will complete USCIS Form I-600A for submission to the USCIS along with your home study and supporting documentation.
 You will make a second USCIS filing on Form I-600 after you have been matched with a child and have received the child’s official referral paperwork.

-Court Process The court process consists of one court hearing and two court rulings in which parental rights are terminated and you and your spouse become the child’s legal parents through adoption.
+Court Process The Taiwan court process consists of one court hearing and two court rulings in which biological parental rights are terminated, and you and your spouse become the child’s legal parents through adoption.
 The court process takes approximately 6 months to complete.
 Parents will be requested to travel to Taiwan during the court process for a child bonding and observation period and to testify in court.
-After the final court ruling is issued, you will be invited to travel to meet your child.
-It is at the discretion of the judge presiding over each adoption case to require that adoptive parents be present for the court hearing.
-If the judge presiding over your adoption case requests your presence, a quick (less than a week) trip to Taiwan would be required.
+After the final court ruling is issued, you will be invited to travel to meet and take placement of your child.
+It is at the discretion of the judge presiding over each adoption case to require that adoptive parents be present for bonding periods and/or the court hearing.

-Travel Upon notice that the child’s court process has been completed families are notified about official travel dates.
-Families typically travel 5 weeks after the civil ruling is issued by the court.
+Travel Upon notice that the child’s court process has been completed, families are notified about official travel dates.
+Families typically travel 5 weeks after the final ruling is issued by the court.

 Gladney staff is committed to assisting families interested in adopting from Taiwan.
 To learn more about adopting from Taiwan, please request one of Gladney's free, comprehensive Adoption Information Packets.
-Make your request on-line or by calling 817-922-6008.
+Make your request on-line or by calling 817-813-6641 or email.